-As I have written within the volume Cosplability, for 20 years in Italy as a non-self-sufficient disabled person with Friedreich's Ataxia, I have lived in a Society that with architectural and mental barriers constantly reminds me how I am the 'unfortunate exception they would like to forget'.
+As I wrote in the pages of my book Cosplability, for 20 years in Italy, as a person with a severe disability living with Friedreich’s Ataxia, I have lived in a society that constantly reminds me through architectural and mental barriers that I am the ‘unfortunate exception it would rather forget.’

 Thank you for reading my story.